The Curative Uses

 Plant in an open, uncrowded area

-4. Watering: A mimosa tree won't do well with excess watering.
+4. Watering: This tender tree won't do well with excess watering.
 It only needs to be watered during dry spells or if you live in a desert.
 So, ideally you should water it once in two weeks.
 Anything beyond this will surely result in tree destruction.

 5. Fertilizing: Fertilize the mimosa tree in the early spring.
 The fertilizer should be applied at the base of the tree, watering it for like 10 minutes.
 You should feed them every two weeks.
 Though the threat of vascular wilt still persists, you can keep your tree as healthy as possible with a balanced fertilizer, not a high-nitrogen fertilizer.

 : Pruning is a horticultural practice to remove unwanted parts of a plant.
 The best time to prune mimosa is during mid-spring (preferably only once a year), when the threat of frost is the lowest; though light pruning is safe any time of year.
 You need to inspect the tree especially at lower trunks.
 Use prune shears to cut just where the limb meets the tree trunk.
 Be careful not to cut the neck collar.
 Prune out dead branches and yellowing leaves.
-Cut limbs beyond your reach with the pole pruner to either shape the mimosa or to remove damaged limbs.
+Shape the mimosa by cutting the overgrown limbs, or by removing damaged limbs.
 The thick canopy growth would be desirable, which can be obtained by cutting thin limbs approximately 3-5 inches from the end of the limb.
 Try to make the canopy look like an umbrella.
-This will have to be visually determined by each tree, and also your ideas of shaping your mimosa tree.
+You can use your ideas for shaping your mimosa tree.
 Don't forget to clean all the pruning tools after each use to prevent contamination to other plants or trees.

 Prune the dead branches